 Burgess Marine is the UK’s largest independent ship repairer; the company is at the forefront of the specialised marine engineering industry, having earned a worldwide reputation as experts in all aspects of structural repairs and renewals, as well as mechanical repairs, both above and below the waterline.

-Roughly 50% of the Groups £40m turnover comes from ship repair; and that’s principally from our nine locations in the UK – we’ve offices and workshops from Lowestoft to Devonport.
-The ‘jewels in the crown’ are the 75m dry dock in Lowestoft, the 1000T shiplift in Portchester and the 5000T shiplift in Cherbourg.
+An impressive 50% of the groups £40m turnover comes from ship repair; and that’s principally from the nine locations in the UK – with offices and workshops from Lowestoft to Devonport.
+The ‘jewels in the crown’ are the 75m dry dock in Lowestoft, the 1000T ship lift in Portchester and the 5000T ship lift in Cherbourg.

 Nicholas Warren: “I am an experienced Chief Executive Officer / Managing Director, Company Director and NED.
 In the last 10 years, I have led the growth of Burgess Marine from a single site sub £1m GBP per annum turnover, Dover centric ship repairer, into a large independent ship repairer and marine services company with annual revenues in excess of £40m GBP.

 “The growth that Burgess Marine has enjoyed has come from a dual strategy of targeted organic growth and M&A activity.
 I have led five acquisition processes from ‘cradle to grave’, including operational integration, and successfully completed one management buyout.

 “Burgess Marine works internationally across three principal sectors; commercial marine, defence and superyachts.
 We’ve specific experience in the Middle East, both the fast ferry sector and the defence sector.